detlefs/FolderBookmarks/README.md

 The module is provided under the Apache License Version 2.0.
 See http://www.apache.org/licenses/ for more details.

 ### Version history
-    v1.0.3  - Changed/Added some aliases, added Export-ModuleMember for PS4 compatibility
-    v1.0.2  - Details for publishing
+    v1.0.4	- Implemented dynamic parameter validation for Use-FolderBookmark and Remove-FolderBookmark v1.0.3  - Changed/Added some aliases, added Export-ModuleMember for PS4 compatibility v1.0.2  - Details for publishing
     v1.0.1  - Implemented support for -WhatIf and -Confirm in Set-FolderBookmark and Remove-FolderBookmark